 Rightmove App Push Notifications

-The Rightmove mobile app offers push notifications for saved searches, which typically arrive faster than email — often within an hour or two rather than the longer delays common with email alerts.
+The Rightmove mobile app offers push notifications for saved searches, which typically arrive faster than email — though still subject to batching and not delivered the moment a listing appears.

 If you're relying on Rightmove's native tools, enabling push notifications in the app is the single most effective improvement you can make.
 They bypass the email batching system and deliver results to your phone's notification tray more quickly.